Tax Return Amendments

-If you’ve made a mistake in your tax return, or if the Tax Office has made a mistake, or if you disagree with a tax office decision or assessment, then there are procedures for making amendments to tax returns.
+If you’ve made a mistake in your tax return, or if the Tax Office has made a mistake, or if you disagree with a Tax Office decision or assessment, then provided you are within the time limits, you can request an amendment.

-The Tax Office can independently initiate amendments to an assessment based on information received or discovered, such as through their various data-matching programs.
+The Australian Tax Office can also independently make amendments to your assessment based on information they receive or discover, such as through their various data-matching programs, or perhaps a recent eposide of Four Corners.

 Under rules which have been in place since the 2004-05 tax year, the time limits for amendments are generally: